 If you’ve been to a great wedding before, you know it’s all in the details.
 Wedding bathroom baskets are a small but thoughtful touch that your guests and wedding party will certainly appreciate—and they can look beautiful (this is a great opportunity to incorporate your wedding color palette).
-The idea is to fill the baskets with everything your guests might need, whether that’s a band-aid for a blister or hairspray for pesky flyaways.
+The idea is to fill the baskets with everything your guests might need, whether that’s a Band-Aid for a blister or hairspray for pesky flyaways.
 The last thing you’d want is for your guests to go home early due to an unsightly stain or popped button.
-A well-prepared wedding bathroom basket will ensure your guests are feeling comfortable and confident all night long.
+A well-prepared wedding bathroom basket will ensure your guests feel comfortable and confident all night long.

 Meet the Expert

-Kylie Carlson is a wedding planner and CEO of The Wedding Academy, an internationally recognized accreditation program that brings professional training to wedding planners, designers, and stylists.
+Kylie Carlson is a wedding planner and CEO of Wedding Academy, an internationally recognized accreditation program that brings professional training to wedding planners, designers, and stylists.
 She’s spent the last 12 years training wedding planners and has helped launch over 4,000 careers in the industry.

 “In the event that the wedding party, couple, or their guests have an emergency wardrobe malfunction, or want to freshen up a bit in the midst of partying, bathroom baskets are a wonderful solution,” says Carlson.
 “These are usually stocked with items that no one will likely have on hand at a wedding.”

 Wedding bathroom baskets are a real life-saver and a crucial wedding detail that shouldn’t be overlooked.
 Read on for everything you need to know about bathroom baskets, plus a complete checklist of everything to include in them.

 Wedding Bathroom Basket Tips